Bhaskar-git-oss/KitBot/README.md

 - If spawning in a lobby, manually run `/skiplobby` on the account first.
 - Head movement and auto-messages pause automatically during kit delivery.
 - After delivery the bot `/kill`s itself — intentional, resets inventory and position.
-- Operators added via `op add` or `addplayer` whisper only persist until restart.
-Edit `allowedPlayers` in config for permanent access.
+- `op add/remove` and `addplayer/removeplayer` whisper commands all write to `config.json` immediately — changes survive restarts.
 - All bots stagger login by 3.5s each to avoid simultaneous connection spam.

 ---